Texts

 Below the current subscriptions, the Texting Subscription History section shows every change to the user's texting subscriptions over time.

-Background Information on SMS
+Background Information on Texting

 Originators